avangie/BHL2024/docs/docs/about.md

-# About Last Nine Months
+# About Nine Months

 ## Overview
-Last Nine Months is an innovative app designed to help families stay connected with their loved ones during their hibernation period.
+Nine Months is an innovative app designed to help families stay connected with their loved ones during their hibernation period.
 Our mission is to bridge the gap created by long-term space travel and ensure that no one feels isolated.

 ## Technology Stack
 Our app is built using modern technologies to ensure a seamless and efficient user experience.
 Here is a brief overview of our technology stack: